konsumer/rawproto/README.md

 `npm i -S rawproto` will add this to your project.

+You can also use `npx rawproto` to run the CLI.

 If you just want the CLI, and don't use node, you can also find standalone builds [here](https://github.com/konsumer/rawproto/releases).